To See and Be Seen

-To See and Be Seen: The Environments, Interactions and Identities Behind News Images is a scholarly book, written by T. J. Thomson and published in 2019 by Rowman & Littlefield.
+To See and Be Seen: The Environments, Interactions and Identities Behind News Images is a non-fiction book written by T. J. Thomson and published in 2019 by Rowman & Littlefield.
 It is the winner of the National Communication Association’s 2020 Diane S. Hope Book of the Year award.
 NCA reviewers called the book “a signature achievement in understanding the process of media production and the ethics of photojournalism.”

 The work unpacks the environmental, social, cultural, and psychological aspects that shape news images and explores through ethnographic methods how visual journalists work in the field and how those visually featured in the news react to the depictions made of them.

 Writing in the Newspaper Research Journal, Dr. Matthew Haught, assistant chair and associate professor at the University of Memphis, said the book “offers much-needed context to everyday journalism” and characterized the work as sitting between Ken Kobré’s practitioner-focused “Photojournalism: The Professionals’ Approach” and Susan Sontag’s philosophical “On Photography” book.
 Haught continues: Thomson’s readers won’t learn how to adjust the ISO, but they will learn about what might be going through the heads of those whose images they are capturing.
 Readers won’t learn how to control white balance on video, but they will learn about what audiences find credible about the visuals they see in the media.
 Thomson’s book comes at a time when those who teach journalism need to focus deeply on ethics and regaining public confidence, to be both sources and consumers, as they do on the technical proficiencies of the field.The book was also reviewed in the International Journal of Press/Politics by Katharina Lobinger, vice-dean for the Faculty of Communication, Culture and Society at the Università della Svizzera Italiana.
 Lobinger noted that Thomson's book addressed a "serious research gap" and said his focus on both photographers and on those photographed was "unique" and "very timely in its focus."